 The name Troy refers both to a place in legend and a real-life archaeological site.
 In legend, Troy is a city that was besieged for 10 years and eventually conquered by a Greek army led by King Agamemnon.
 The reason for this "Trojan War" was, according to Homer's "Iliad," the abduction of Helen, a queen from Sparta.
 This abduction was done by Paris, the son of Troy's King Priam.
 Throughout the "Iliad" the gods constantly intervene in support of characters on both sides of the conflict.

-The idea that the city was Troy goes back at least 2,700 years, when the ancient Greeks were colonizing northwest Turkey.
+The idea that the city was Troy goes back at least 2,700 years, when the ancient Greeks were colonizing the west coast of Turkey.
 In the 19th century, the idea again came to popular attention when a German businessman and early archaeologist, Heinrich Schliemann, conducted a series of excavations at Hisarlik and discovered treasures he claimed to be from King Priam.

 Troy the legend